 All students entering internship will need to successfully complete competency on skills prior to the first internship session of the semester.
-Students can practice skills during the Skills Blitz scheduled at the beginning of every semester.
+Students will have the opportunity to practice skills during the Skills Blitz, which is scheduled two weeks before the start of the semester.
 Students will schedule all competency appointments through the Bookings App on the Simulation Center D2L Homepage.
 Skills competencies will continue to follow the checklists that can be found under the Simulation Center in D2L, Learning Materials.
-Students who do not successfully complete competency will not be able to go to the clinical floor until all comps are completed.
+Students who do not successfully complete competency will not be able to go to the clinical floor until all competencies are completed.
 Each clinical day missed will count as a clinical absence.
 Refer to the Simulation Center Handbook.

-CARLE POLICY - PC129 - ROLE OF NURSING STUDENTS AND STAFF NURSE RESPONSIBILITIES
+CARLE POLICY - ROLE OF NURSING STUDENTS AND STAFF NURSE RESPONSIBILITIES

 Purpose To delineate the role of nursing students working with patients in acute and ambulatory patient care settings and establish expectations for how nursing school instructors, students and Carle employees should interact for safe patient care.
 Clinical students are responsible for complying with all requirements in PC129.
-Students are expected to follow the behavior standards of Carle and employment laws as indicated in the policies of Carle Hospital with regard to policies number HR609 - Employee Disciple and Misconduct, HR701 - Alcohol and Drug Misuse, and HR629 - Workplace Harassment including Sexual Harassment.
+Students are expected to follow the behavior standards of Carle and employment laws as indicated in the policies of Carle Health regarding policies - Employee Disciple and Misconduct, - Alcohol and Drug Misuse, and - Workplace Harassment including Sexual Harassment.
 If a student violates any laws, policies, scope of their position summary, or job description they can be coached, disciplined, or terminated.
-Students will also be subject to the Methodist College Code of Conduct and polices and procedures.
-(HR637-Clinical Students)
+Students will also be subject to the Methodist College Code of Conduct and policies and procedures.